apendua/meteor-actions/README.md

 });
 ```
 This will make every action with property `target=='user'`
-accessible to the admin.
+will be accessible to the admin.
 If we were even more witty,
 we could allow the admin to perform every single
 action registered in the system:
 ```javascript